AdamUWA/capstone/report.md

 # MDS Capstone Course Report

+##  Automated Data Extraction from Coroner's Reports

 ### _Adam Holt  21689348_

 ## Introduction

-The [coroner project](https://github.com/AdamUWA/coroner) is result of the work of myself and my team members through working with Dr. Matt Albrecht [WACRSR](https://www.uwa.edu.au/projects/centre-for-road-safety-research/wacrsr-site-link) to design, implement, and evaluate a data extraction application for use on coroners reports.
+The [coroner project](https://github.com/AdamUWA/coroner) is result of the work of myself and my team collaborating with Dr. Matt Albrecht to produce a self contained document processing application for the extraction of information related to the conditions and potential causes of road fatalities contained in official coroner's reports for the [The Western Australian Centre for Road Safety Research (WACRSR)](https://www.uwa.edu.au/projects/centre-for-road-safety-research/wacrsr-site-link).
 The purpose of this report is to document my personal contribution to the the project.

 ## Tasks